scottshambaugh/monaco/examples/README.md

 TODO.
 Based on [this](https://www.joelonsoftware.com/2007/10/26/evidence-based-scheduling/).

 ### [Integration](integration/)
 Shows best practices for Monte-Carlo integration, to calculate the value of pi from the area of a circle.
-Please note that Monaco is not particularly well suited for the use case of Monte-Carlo integration, as it requires a good bit of memory overhead to hold its data.
+Please note that monaco is not particularly well suited for the use case of Monte-Carlo integration, as it requires a good bit of memory overhead to hold its data.
 This example also shows all the key functions compressed into a single file.

 ### [Pandemic](pandemic/)
 Models the spread of a virus through a scale-free network using an SIR model.
 A good look at using order statistics to figure out how many cases to run, passing random seeds to a program during preprocessing, and some more complicated postprocessing.